pebreo/pebreo.github.io/midgame/part3-polyamory.md

 * **The Power of Pants:**  Imagine a world where women couldn't wear pants!
 Shocking as it may seem, trousers were once deemed "masculine" attire.
 Thankfully, practicality and a shift in societal norms paved the way for pants to become a staple in any woman's wardrobe.

 * **The Devil's Music:** Rock and roll, with its rebellious spirit and loud guitars, sent shockwaves through the 1950s.
 Now, it's a genre celebrated for its energy and innovation, a reminder that sometimes, the most disruptive forces can become the most beloved.

+## Antifragile romantic relationships

+While polyamory/ENM might seem like an outlier, its just another type of relationsip albeit more effortful.
+Let's look at the benefits and the inherent challenges.

+**Vulnerability as Strength:**  This is the core of genuine, deep connections.
+When you leave yourself open to be said "no" to, reprimanded, scolded, made fun-of, or even humiliated you risk so much.
+Why?
+Becaused now your ego and self-worth can be attacked.
+By working through the "hard conversations" together, partners build **incredible trust** and **deep understanding**.
+Also, is there any other way to realize your most personal desires with those you love?

+**Outside the Traditional Model:**  The very existence of functional polyamory throws a wrench into the assumption that monogamy is the only path to a happy and lasting partnership.
+Couples are successfully navigating open arrangements, suggesting there's more than one way to find fulfillment within a committed relationship.

+**The Range of Challenges:**  Polyamory & ENM also require a high degree of emotional energy, work, and self-awareness.
+Specifically, partners need to navigate jealousy, insecurity, fear, and uncertainty.
+Almost constantly.
+Ultimately, it requires much time, resources, and effort.

+**Societal Hurdles:** Polyamory and ENM still face societal stigma, which can create strain on couples and their support networks.
+Navigating this another emotional challenge.

+## Benefits

+Polyamory/ENM has the potential to enhance the quality of your connections.
+Here are a few reasons:

+**Enhanced communication and confluct resolution** Having more than two partners requires a constant dance of transparency, not just with your primary partner but also with your additional flames.
+It's a pressure cooker that hones your ability to articulate needs, set boundaries, and navigate conflict with grace – skills that inevitably spill over and strengthen your other relationships.

+**Stronger support network** Polyamory/ENM can also unlock a treasure chest of support.
+Imagine a constellation of connections, each offering a unique source of friendship, guidance, and emotional sustenance.

+**Greater sexual and emotional needs fulfilled** Finally, let's not forget the potential for a richer tapestry of experiences.
+Polyamory/ENM when approached with honesty and emotional maturity, can offer a broader spectrum of sexual and emotional fulfillment.
+Imagine the possibility of exploring diverse desires and finding intimacy in ways that a single partner might not be able to fully satisfy.
+This exploration doesn't diminish the primary relationship; instead, it can lead to a more well-rounded and fulfilling emotional life.

+**The Bottom Line:**  Polyamory/ENM is not a magic bullet.
+The success of these partnerships hinges on emotional maturity, a commitment to growth, and the ability to navigate societal stigma.
+It's not for everyone though.

+Lastly, whether polyamory & ENM becomes mainstream remains to be seen.
+History, however, points to yes.

+## Will accepting polyamory & ENM fix population collapse?

+Very unlikely.
+If the endgame is more babies then it wont make a dent.
+Polyamory & ENM require more resource for them to wotk.
+The best scenario, in my opinion, is social acceptance.
+History seems to point "yes" to that outcome.